mattbeedle/mattbeedle.github.io/_posts/2013-11-10-initialize.md

 then mattbeedle.com.
 Once with over 1000 UVs per day.
 Unfortunately I never seem to manage to keep it up.
 Both domains where eventually forgotten about and expired, all the posts only remaining now in the web archive.
-At least this time everything is store in Git on GitHub!
+At least this time everything is stored in Git on GitHub!
 Let's see how long it lasts for.

 I'm planning to blog about code and startup experience.
 Stay tuned.